Bert-Bitcoin/Bitcoin.com-React-CL/src/components/tabs/README.md

 When making changes to this component:

-1. Update types in `Tabs.types.ts`
+1. Update types in `PillTabs.types.ts`
-2. Add stories in `Tabs.stories.tsx`
+2. Add stories in `PillTabs.stories.tsx`
 3. Test in both light and dark modes
 4. Test accessibility with keyboard navigation
 5. Update this README with new features